RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 - *Before class:* You'll complete a **Class Prep** assignment that contains *review questions* from the previous class meeting, a *reading or video selection* to introduce new ideas for the next class, and *preview questions* to make sure you have the basic knowledge for the next class.
 Class Prep assignments are essential for being fully prepared; **class meetings pick up where Class Prep assignments end, and we will not typically re-teach any material from Class Preps**.
 - *During class:* Class meetings typically start with a low-stakes **entry quiz** over the pre-class material, followed by going over that quiz and other questions from Class Prep.
 Then the middle 20-30 minutes of each session is spent on active practice and problem solving.
 Finally, meetings typically end with time for questions and discussion on the activities and instructions for the next meeting.
 - *After class:* Your main job in between classes is to complete Class Prep and engage in good practice on your own, along with occasional problem sets (described later).
-The majority of what is normally considered "homework" is replaced by Class Prep.
+The majority of what is normally considered "homework" is replaced by ungraded in-class activities.

 **IMPORTANT Note #1**: **Class meetings are active practice sessions on content that is *beyond the basics*.** There are typically no full-length lectures in class meetings.
 Instead, you are expected to learn the basics (like definitions of terms and simple calculations) through Class Prep assignments, then come ready to apply the basics to more advanced questions.

-**IMPORTANT Note #2:**  Class Prep assignments are simple, and are only graded on completeness and effort. **But they are not optional and should be given full effort**.
+**IMPORTANT Note #2:**  Class Prep assignments are simple, and are only graded on completeness and effort. **But they are required, and should be given full effort**.
 Failing to complete Class Preps with your full attention will lower your grade both directly and indirectly, and you will be lost during class meetings.
 Remember there is no re-teaching of the material you are expected to learn on Class Preps.

 **IMPORTANT Note #3**: **Consistent attendance of class meetings is essential for full understanding of the course material**.
 If you skip class, you are getting no help with the most difficult parts of the content.
 Additionally, attendance will be taken each day and factored into your grade (see below for how).
 This includes days that are adjacent to holidays.